grantjenks/django-durable/README.md

 cancel_workflow(execution_id, reason="user requested")
 ```

-Cancellation moves the workflow to CANCELED and, by default, marks queued activities as failed so workers will not run them.
+Cancellation moves the workflow to CANCELED and marks queued activities as failed so workers will not run them.
+Pending and running activities are canceled automatically.

 ## Benchmark